 The Norseman was a propeller steamer of under 200 gross tons.
 The little steamer had three masts, was schooner rigged and drew nine feet of water.

 Note by ELS: In the mid 1960s, while using a rented plane to search for shipwrecks from the air, I spotted the mud plume from what I suspected was this wreck.
 My later work confirmed that I had indeed discovered the Norseman.
 I shared this information with novelist Clive Cussler in 1980 and he subsequently announced that he had discovered the wreck, taking all of the credit (even though he had deserved none, and even though I had already been credited in the papers with this discovery over a decade earlier).
 What unmitigated gall.
 I probably wouldn’t have minded, if he had at least given me credit for telling him about it.
 The funny thing is, he apparently had failed to understand my directions to the wreck (which I had described in relation to houses on the nearby shore) and the longitude/latitude coordinates that he came up with and published in his NUMA News bulletin were incorrect.
 There is some scatter to the wreck, but he totally missed it.
 A couple of years ago, I went to his coordinates and found nothing there but mud and sand, so I have no reason to believe that he located another wreck that he might have somehow misidentified.
+Its claims like this, which have convinced some people that I was at least in part the basis for Cussler’s fictional Dirk Pitt character in his novels.
+Of course he would disagree with everything I have written here.

 1906: The Belgian training ship Comte de Smet de Meyer, foundered in the Bay of Biscay in latitude 47°12′ north, longitude 12°10′ west while on just her second voyage.
 Thirty-three people were lost.